Literary Activism for Kids

 But with me gone there would be no air, there would be no life, there would only be a husk of what once was’

 Find out about Amnesty International Write For Rights Campaign, the world’s biggest human rights campaign

 Read a letter by an 8 year old activist to the previous US president Obama asking him to come visit her hometown which was experiencing a water crisis

 Learn about the United Nations Sustainable Development Goals on this fun website with the Eco girls and boys!

 For 365 ideas, tips and educational resources for learning about the planet, saving the planet and being the change the planet needs, check out my post:

 To find out about citizen science for kids, and a huge list of projects, check out my post:

 The Following are Amazon Affiliate links.
 If you click through and make a purchase, then I may receive a small commission at no cost to your purchase.
-Any monies earned will go towards maintaining this blog.
 Many thanks!